-otandir ig Financiai Instructio ns

-Lead executive Executive e Director of Finance, P erformance and Es tates

-Authors details Deputy Director of Finance
+Lead executive Chief Finance Officer Authors details Deputy Chief Finance Officer

-Traditions decane 2 opercy 2

-Type of document Policy Policy
+Type of document Policy

 Target audience All Trust staff

-Document purpose procedure are carrie The purpose of this document is to set out the financial responsibilities, policies and procedures to be adopted by the Trust and to ensure that its financial transactions are carried out in accordance with the law and Government policy in order to achieve probity, accuracy, economy, efficiency and effectiveness.
+Document purpose The purpose of this document is to set out the financial responsibilities, policies and procedures to be adopted by the Trust and to ensure that its financial transactions are carried out in accordance with the law and Government policy in order to achieve probity, accuracy, economy, efficiency and effectiveness.

-Approving meeting Audit Committee Trust Board Meeting date Meeting date 5 th October 2022 13 th October 2022

-Implementation date 31 st October 2022 Review date Review date 31 st 2023 ober
+Approving meeting Audit Committee Meeting date 16 th October 2024 Implementation date 31 st October 2024 Review date 31 st October 2025

-Trust documents to be
+Trust documents to be read in conjunction with

-Document code ocument name
+Document code Document name

-4.06 Scheme of Do heme of Delegation
+4.06 Scheme of Delegation

-1,, 1

-Document change his V ersion Date
+Document change histo ory Version Date

-What is different? - Upda form tes to the permitted use o of waiver
+What is different?
+Various changes to job titles, organisational names, corrections to typographical errors and updated references to other policies/regulations.
+Additional controls added to lease agreements.

+All changes are tracked in this document.

-Appendices / electron forms orms - Policy template
+Appendices /

+electronic forms

-What is the impact of change? - Waiv - ers no longer permitted < £15k;
+What is the impact of change?
+None

 Training requirements There are no specific training requirements for this document.

 Document consultation

 Directorates

 Corporate services

 External agencies N/a

-Financial resource No implications
+Financial resource implications No

-External references 1.
+External references

+1.

+Monitoring compliance

+with the processes outlined

-Monitoring compliance with the processes outlined within this document
+with the processes outlined within this document

-Eq uality Impact Assessment (EIA) - Initial assessment Yes/No Less favourable / More favourable / Mixed impact Do es this document affect one or more group(s) less or more favourably than anothe er (see list)?
-Age (e.g. consider impact on younger people/ older people) No Disability (remember to consider physical, mental and sensory impairments) No - Sex/Gender (any particular M/F gender impact; also consider impact on those responsible for childcare) No - Gender identity and gender reassignment (i.e. impact on people who identify as trans, non-binary or gender fluid) No Race / ethnicity / ethnic communities / cultural groups (include those with foreign language needs, including European countries, Roma/travelling communities) No Pregnancy and maternity, including adoption (i.e. impact during pregnancy and the 12 months after; including for both heterosexual and same sex couples) No - Sexual Orientation (impact on people who identify as lesbian, gay or bi - whether stated as 'out' or not) No - Marriage and/or Civil Partnership (including heterosexual and same sex marriage) No - Religionand/or Belief (includes those with religion and /or belief and those with none) Other equality groups? (may include groups like those living in poverty, sex workers, asylum seekers, people with substance misuse issues, prison and (ex) offending population, Roma/travelling communities, and any other groups who may be disadvantaged in some way, who may or may not be part of the groups above equality groups) No

-If you answered yes to any of the above, please provide details below, including evidence supporting differential experience or impact.

-Enter details here if applicable
+Equality Impact Assessment (EIA) - Initial assessment Yes/N o Less favourable / More favourable / Mixed impact Does this document affect one or more group(s) less or more favou 1 another (see list)?
+Age (e.g. consider impact on younger people/ older people) No Disability (remember to consider physical, mental and sensory impairments) No Sex/Gender (any particular M/F gender impact; also consider impact on those responsible for childcare) No Gender identity and gender reassignment (i.e. impact on people who identify as trans, non-binary or gender fluid) No Race / ethnicity / ethnic communities / cultural groups (include those with foreign language needs, including European countries, Roma/travelling communities) No Pregnancy and maternity, including adoption (i.e. impact during pregnancy and the 12 months after; including for both heterosexual and same sex couples) No Sexual Orientation (impact on people who identify as lesbian, gay or bi - whether stated as 'out' or not) No Marriage and/or Civil Partnership (including heterosexual and same sex marriage) No Religionand/or Belief (includes those with religion and /or belief and those with none) Other equality groups? (may include groups like those living in poverty, sex workers, asylum seekers, people with substance misuse issues, prison and (ex) offending population, Roma/travelling communities, and any other groups who may be disadvantaged in some way, who may or may not be part of the groups above equality groups) No If you answered yes to any of the above, please provide details be supporting differential experience or impact. ow, includi ng evidence Enter details here if applicable